wix/react-native-notifications/README.md

 - **`fireDate`**- The date and time when the system should deliver the notification (optinal - default is immidiate dispatch).
 - `alertBody`- The message displayed in the notification alert.
 - `alertTitle`- The title of the notification, displayed in the notifications center.
-- `alertAction`- The "action" displayed beneath an actionable notification.
+- `alertAction`- The "action" displayed beneath an actionable notification on the lockscreen (e.g. "Slide to **open**").
+Note that Apple no longer shows this in iOS 10.
 - `soundName`- The sound played when the notification is fired (optional).
 - `category`- The category of this notification, required for [interactive notifications](#interactive--actionable-notifications-ios-only) (optional).
 - `userInfo`- An optional object containing additional notification data.